-The experience of pregnancy is an irreplaceable time that ends with the gift of the birth of a child.
+The experience of pregnancy is an irreplaceable time that ends with the most precious gift you’ve ever gotten.
 In addition to the experience of pregnancy, women undergo other types of changes too.

 Some women gain a lot of weight during pregnancy and then struggle to get rid of the baby weight for months after their baby comes.

 In desperation to lose this weight, some women may succumb to the hype often perpetrated in the diet market and choose an extreme diet plan that promises high amounts of weight loss in very little time.